 - a.
 Rapid progression (<3 months) of working memory deficits (short-term memory loss), altered mental status, or psychiatric symptoms - b.
 Exclusion of well-defined syndromes of autoimmune encephalitis (e.g., typical limbic encephalitis, Bickerstaff's brainstem encephalitis, and ADEM) - c.
 Absence of well-characterized autoantibodies in serum and CSF and at least two of the following criteria: - Magnetic resonance imaging abnormalities suggestive of autoimmune encephalitis - CSF pleocytosis, CSF-specific oligoclonal bands or elevated CSF IgG index, or both - Brain biopsy showing inflammatory infiltrates and excluding other disorders (e.g., tumor). - d.
-Reasonable exclusion of alternative causes.^[3]
+Reasonable exclusion of alternative causes.[3]

-Seventy children admitted during the study period were included.
+Seventy children admitted during the study period were studied.
 Clinical presentation, course in the hospital, treatment, and outcome of all the cases were entered in a predesigned case recording form and analyzed.
-The neurological outcome at the time of discharge was assessed by modified Rankin Scale (mRS), which has scores ranging from 0 to 6.^{[7].} All cases were followed up by inperson/telephonic assessment for functional status: gross motor by Gross Motor Function Classification System (GMFCS), hand function by Manual Ability Classification System (MACS), epilepsy severity using Early Childhood Epilepsy Severity Scale (E-CHESS), and social quotient (SQ) by Vineland Social Maturity Scale.^[8,9]
+The neurological outcome at the time of discharge was assessed by modified Rankin score, which has scores ranging from 0 to 6.[7].
+All cases were followed up by in-person/telephonic assessment for functional status (gross motor and hand function), social quotient (SQ), and epilepsy severity using Gross Motor Function Classification System, Manual Ability Classification System, Vineland Social Maturity Scale, and the Early Childhood Epilepsy Severity Scale.[8,9]